 You realize in terror that you don’t understand any of your manager’s motivations.
 This is the experience so many employees feel.
 Of course, the story is dramatized and over the top, but it’s a lot closer to the truth than most of you might think.

 Before going into what you as a leader or a manager can do to get people engaged about their goals, let’s try to understand what motivates people in the first place.

 Now, let’s analyze the whole scenario through these 3 motivational factors.
 Autonomy – a goal was given to a person without explaining how or why this goal is important.
 The person did not have a say in it.
 Maybe it was mentioned that the company needs to grow in revenue x amount of times, therefore you need to do x amount of more.

 Using the words of a well-known author and motivational speaker Simon Sinek: “People don’t buy what you do; they buy why you do it”.
 In that case, an employee knows what he or she has to do, but doesn’t have a clue, why it is important.
 Most of all, the person was not involved in the process of coming up with a goal.
 In fact, employees who are involved in goal-setting are four times more likely to be engaged than other employees.

 Mastery – giving a person an ambitious goal is a great start for a person to get better, but how?
 Some people are more independent and enjoy the task of figuring out how to achieve a given goal.
 This also goes nicely along with the Autonomy aspect.

-Nevertheless, as a leader it is your job to give some indication how to achieve that ambitious goal.
+Nevertheless, as a leader, it is your job to give some indication of how to achieve that ambitious goal.
 Some guidelines, a blueprint or even some tactical ideas.
 A sense, of what are the key performance indicators fulfilling that big ambitious goal.